mistablinky/emon/README.md

 **Known issues**
 - re-connect after wifi connection loss works not properly
 - sporadic nonsense values from the DS18B20 temperature sensor

+**Free Culture License**
+This work is licensed under a Creative Commons *Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)*.
+Adaptations and commercial use are allowed AS LONG AS OTHERS SHARE ALIKE.
+[License terms](https://creativecommons.org/licenses/by-sa/4.0/)